DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ## Physical device testing
+  - Physical device testing highligted disrepencies in the test results compared to dev tools.
+  - Differences were found between Dev Tools iOS devices and physical iOS devices - see known bugs section.
   - Physical devices used in testing were iPhone6, iPhone11, iPad, Laptop and extra large monitor.
-    - Disrepencies were found in the test results when using physical devices.
-There were some differences between Dev Tools iOS devices and physical ios devices - see known bugs section.
   - After issues were fixed the site was found to be fully responsive on all devices.

 ## Browser Compatability
 - The site was thoroughly tested with Google Chrome, Safari, Microsoft Edge and Mozilla Firefox web browsers.
 - issues were detected on Safari ios and Mozilla Firefox - see Known bugs section for details.
 - After issues were fixed the site was found to work on all browsers.